Ixcatl/fables_novasophonia/docs/glossary.rst

 .. glossary::

+   die bonus
+      Adds a number of extra dice to the associated roll before it is made.

+   die penalty
+      Removes a number of existing dice from the associated roll before it is made.
+Most rolls cannot be reduced to less than 1 die.

    favor
       Any roll with favor has its succeeding threshold altered by a corresponding amount; 1 favor will drop the threshold from 5+ to 4+ for success.